royce-git/Sci_Fi_Game/README.md

 # Sci_Fi_Game

+![Sci_Fi_gif]

- A 3D environment I created with some simple interactions and effects
+ A 3D environment I created following a Udemy with some simple interactions and effects